analogy-angle/analogy-angle.github.io/README.md

 Full and short research papers will be peer-reviewed by at least two reviewers from the PC.
 Accepted full and short papers will be included in the proceedings of the workshop.
 Dissemination papers will go through a short review from the organizers, checking for their quality and relevance to the workshop.
 Dissemination papers will not be included in the workshop proceedings.

-Please submit your contribution via this link: [Link to be added](TBD), and select the appropriate paper category (long paper, short paper, dissemination).
+Please submit your contribution via [[Link to be added](https://chairingtool.com/conferences/AACPL24/MainTrack)](Chairingtool), and select the appropriate paper category (long paper, short paper, dissemination).
 Submissions should be **anonymized** and the review will be double-blind.
 Preprints can be stored on arXiv.

 ## Important Dates
 * Submission deadline: **May 3rd, 2024**